hemantksingh/messup-learn/Tools/Javascript Frameworks.md

 ## React

 React is a library for building web application User Interfaces (UI) that was originally written and used by Facebook.
 It is incredibly popular, and well supported.
 In an MVC (Model, View, Controller) architecture, it is the *View* part but it could be considered the controller too.
 It embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.
-Instead of artificially separating technologies by putting markup and logic in separate files, React separates concerns with loosely coupled units called “components” that contain both.
+Instead of artificially separating technologies by putting markup (View) and logic (Controller) in separate files, React separates concerns with loosely coupled units called “components” that contain both.

 React uses JSX - a declarative syntax to embed JavaScript into HTML